 In court filings and in oral argument, the Government has conflated its policy goals-the President's own view of what is in the best interests of the United States-with bona fide national security concerns.
 See, e.g., Defs.'
 Mem.
 Supp.
 Mot.
-Dismiss & Expedited J. 1, 14, 16, 28, 30, 31, ECF No. 43.
-Further, the government has asserted that its national security determinations, from which Sections 3 and 5 of the Perkins EO flow, are unreviewable.
-Tr. of TRO Hearing 35:3-12, ECF No. 22.
+Dismiss 1, 28, 30, 31, ECF No. 20-1.
+Further, the Government has asserted that its national security determinations are owed special deference.
+Id. at 14.

 This deference is particularly unwarranted here, where the Government's own actions show that it is not acting in good faith.
-First, the Perkins EO ties the Government's national security rationale to the Firm's employment practices.
+First, the Jenner EO ties the Government's national security rationale to the Firm's employment practices.
 Whatever one might think of the connection between national security and employment discrimination in the abstract, that connection is impossible to square with the fact that the Government has also directed the Department of Labor's Office of Federal Contract Compliance Programs to stop most of its work auditing government contractors' compliance with non-discrimination mandates established by (now revoked) Executive Order 11246.
 See Exec.
 Order No. 14173, 90 Fed.
 Reg.
 8633 (Jan.
 21, 2025).

 Moreover, the Government has also taken the position that the firm Paul, Weiss, Rifkind, Wharton & Garrison posed a threat to national security-up until they agreed to provide at least \$40 million dollars in pro bono services to causes favored by the President.
-Likewise, other firms including Skadden, Arps, Slate, Meagher & Flom and Willkie Farr & Gallagher apparently avoided becoming the subjects of executive orders by making similar pledges.
+Likewise, other firms including Skadden, Arps, Slate, Meagher & Flom and Wilkie Farr & Gallagher apparently avoided becoming the subjects of executive orders by making similar pledges.
 These agreements reveal the true purpose of the Executive Orders: securing the firms' compliance with achieving the Government's policy goals.